 This code stands for oxygen sensor bank one catalyst response slow.
 I went into the data stream and confirmed that the oxygen sensor had sluggish operation.
 The voltage on the scanner moved slow and would get stuck at times or stay fixed.

 When I pulled the oxygen sensor it was partially melted.
 If I had just replaced the sensor and shipped the vehicle down the road it would have come back with the same problem in a few days.

-In fact the 02 codes and the melted sensor meant that the problem was a lean condition that needed to be resolved.
+In fact, the fault code and melted sensor meant that the problem was a lean condition that needed to be resolved.
 A lean mixture can cause very high combustion chamber temperatures and can also melt spark plugs.
 If you find a melted o2 check the spark plugs also.

 To find the cause of the lean condition I went back into the scanners data stream and observed the fuel injector on/off time called "Fuel Trim" and noticed an abnormal injector on time.

 The vehicle's computer was trying to compensate for the lean condition by increasing the amount of fuel delivered.
 It does this by extending the length of time the injector was open.